aalllee/convexHull2D/README.md

 The Convex Hull 2D object can be found under the "Extensions" tab.

 The Convex Hull is computed on it's children object's data.
-The data is interpreted differently depending on the selected mode in the object properties.
+The data is interpreted differently depending on the selected mode in the object properties.There are currently two convex hull modes:
-There are currently two convex hull modes: **Pivot point based** and **Geometry based**.
+**Pivot point based** and **Geometry based**.

 ### Pivot point based
 	By default the Convex Hull 2D object snaps it's childern objects to it's local XZ plane and